adikm/spring-boot-kotlin-maven-demo/README.md

 # Spring Boot Kotlin Maven demo

-This is a simple example project to demonstrate that how Spring Boot works with Kotlin and Maven
+This is a simple example project to demonstrate that Spring Boot 2 works with Kotlin and Maven

 You can launch the application from command line by running: